SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-nomophage.md

 ##### From Garamondia's [Optical Dungeon](https://garamondia.blogspot.com/2025/03/the-optical-dungeonthe-process-dungeon.html)

-**Order eaters.
-High servants of chaos itself.**  They infiltrate worlds when its future becomes too certain and societies are in control of their destiny.
-Disposition: as a disciplined black ops.
-Hates religions.
+**Law eaters.
+Militant agents of chaos itself.**  They infiltrate worlds to undermine hegemonic societies and, especially, religions.
+As disciplined as black ops.
 A large horror.

-_Tall humanoids with 6 spined, oddly jointed insectoid limbs and heads like giant mosquitoes.
-They wear baroque suits of heavy armour made from a strange iridescent metal that rings when struck, and are absolutely covered in strange metallic jewellery and ornamentation._
+_Imagine a tall humanoid with 6 spiny, oddly jointed insectoid limbs and a head like a giant mosquito.
+They wear baroque, ornate suits of heavy armour made from an iridescent metal that rings when struck.
+They can speak all languages in a droning, buzzing way._

 <br>